How Much Does a Family Nurse Practitioner Make?

 If you’re interested in advancing your nursing career and expanding your scope of practice, then becoming an NP might be a good track for you.

 Salary for a FNP depends largely on the state where you’re employed and what kind of medical institution you’re working in (physician’s office, private practice, hospital, clinic, urgent care center, etc.).
+Find out where nurse practitioners most often work and the average salary estimates for each type of healthcare facility.

 Family nurse practitioner average salary by state